×

 When we asked expats and global nomads about the quality of medical care in Falmouth, they replied:

 "Falmouth, offers a range of healthcare services to cater to the needs of its residents and visitors.
 The town is home to the Falmouth Public General Hospital, which provides essential medical services, including emergency care, general medicine, surgery, obstetrics, and gynecology.
 Additionally, there are several private clinics and medical centers in the area that offer specialized care, such as dental services, optometry, and physiotherapy.
 Pharmacies are also available throughout the town, ensuring easy access to prescription medications and over-the-counter drugs.
-Falmouth's healthcare services are supported by a network of skilled medical professionals, including doctors, nurses, and other healthcare workers, who are dedicated to providing quality care to the community," wrote one digital nomad living in Falmouth, Jamaica.
+Falmouth's healthcare services are supported by a network of skilled medical professionals, including doctors, nurses, and other healthcare workers, who are dedicated to providing quality care to the community," said a member in Falmouth.

 What are the pros and cons of living in Falmouth?